 Specialist recruitment agencies also handle vacancies.

-If you're advising companies on their pensions arrangements and provision (occupational pensions schemes), you'll usually work towards the PMI Advanced Diploma in Retirement Provision (ADRP).
-Once you've passed the Advanced Diploma and have at least three years' relevant work experience in the pensions industry, you're eligible to become an associate member of the PMI and use the initials APMI after your name.
+If you're advising companies on their pensions arrangements and provision (occupational pensions schemes), you'll usually work towards the Pensions Management Institute (PMI) Advanced Diploma in Retirement Provision (ADRP).
+Once you've passed the ADRP and have at least three years' relevant work experience in the pensions industry, you're eligible to become an associate member of the PMI and use the initials APMI after your name.

 Personal pensions advisers, advising mainly individual customers about retail pension products, are more likely to take a general financial advice qualification.
 Relevant qualifications that meet Financial Conduct Authority requirements are offered by organisations such as: